 That is right!
 Fertilizer is regulated in Florida and in Orange County.
 Every person that applies fertilizer for hire is required by law to have a Limited Certification for Urban Landscape Fertilizer application.
+In Orange County, Florida, there are additional training requirements and/or application restrictions for ALL types of fertilizer applicators.
 Fertilizer is regulated because we know that fertilizer drives algae growth in lakes and contributes to other water quality issues.
 Proper application of fertilizer keeps lawns green and waters blue!
 There are 3 steps to satisfy the legal requirements of Florida Law and the Orange County Fertilizer Ordinance.

 - State of Florida training requirements: GI-BMP (Green Industries Best Management Practices) is a 6-hour training about best landscaping practices.
 Every prospective fertilizer applicator is required to attend the 6-hour class and pass an exam with a 75% or higher score.
 Once you pass, you have your GI-BMP Certificate forever.
 You must complete STEP 2 in order to be a certified applicator.
 The class is available in a variety of formats and languages, English, Spanish, and Creole on the GI-BMP website.

 - WHAT: Green Industries Best Management Practices (GI-BMP)

 - CEUs: 4 total FDACS CEUs in the following categories – 2 Core 482, 2 Core 487, 2 Private Ag, 2 Ornamental Turf, 2 Limited Commercial Landscape Maintenance (LCLM), 2 Limited Lawn & Ornamental, 2 Limited Urban Fertilizer, 2 Commercial Lawn & Ornamental

 - WHEN: Thursday, December 15th, from 8:15 am – 3:30 pm